xitop/edzed/docs/advanced.rst

   This method *must* be redefined for more complex SBlocks to return the real internal state.

+  It is recommended that this method produces JSON serializable data, especially when the block supports persistent state.
+  JSON serializable data can be stored or transfered with minimum difficulties.

 .. method:: edzed.SBlock.init_regular() -> None